-It is best to start yoga with a qualified yoga teacher, and avoid too many changes, especially initially.
+It is best to start with a qualified yoga teacher, and avoid too many changes, especially initially.
 That way, you can progress more steadily.

 5. Wake up early.

 Ideally, yoga is practiced in the early morning at sunrise when the mind is most precise, and the world is quiet.
-Practicing yoga first thing in the morning allows you to avoid distraction and start the day off with health and intentionality, thus setting the tone for the rest of the day.
+Practicing it first thing in the morning allows you to avoid distraction and start the day off with health and intentionality, thus setting the tone for the rest of the day.